oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status Types {#privacy-status-types}

 As previously explained, there is the potential risk of observability by Relying Parties (see [](#privacy-relying-party)) and Outsiders (see [](#privacy-outsider)).
 That means that any Status Type that transports special information about a Referenced Token can leak information to other parties.
 This document defines one additional Status Type with "SUSPENDED" that conveys such additional information.

-A concrete example for "SUSPENDED" would be a driver's license, where the digital driver's license might still be useful to prove other information about its holder, but suspended could signal that it should not be considered valid in the scope of being allowed to drive a car.
-This case could be solved by either introducing a special status type, or by revoking the Referenced Token and re-issuing with changed attributes.
-For such a case, the status type suspended might be dangerous as it would leak the information of a suspended driver's license even if the driver's license is used as a mean of identification and not in the context of driving a car.
-This could also allow for the unwanted collection of statistical data on the status of driver's licenses.

 Ecosystems that want to use other Status Types than "VALID" and "INVALID" should consider the possible leakage of data and profiling possibilities before doing so and evaluate if revocation and re-issuance might a better fit for their use-case.